-ADB’s Office of Public-Private Partnership provides comprehensive public–private partnership support to create markets and mobilize financing to narrow Asia’s infrastructure gap.
+ADB’s Office of Markets Development and Public-Private Partnerships provides comprehensive public–private partnership support to create markets and mobilize financing to narrow Asia’s infrastructure gap.

-Adrian Torres, Chief of ADB’s Public-Private Partnership Thematic Group, discusses public-private partnerships challenges in developing Asia and how ADB is helping through financing and knowledge sharing.
+Adrian Torres, Director of ADB's Special Initiatives and Funds, discusses public-private partnerships challenges in developing Asia and how ADB is helping through financing and knowledge sharing.

 The impact of COVID-19, climate change, and inflation, means the region now needs in excess of $200 billion per year from the private sector to meet its infrastructure needs.
 The ongoing impact of the pandemic means there’s a deficit on the revenue side and increased government expenditure in most DMCs.
 In this constrained environment, governments are looking towards PPPs to play a key role in green, sustainable recoveries.

 ADB has successfully delivered many PPP projects throughout Asia and the Pacific.
 Its projects have reduced congestion in Dhaka and provided heating in Uzbekistan’s capital, Tashkent.
 ADB brokered PPPs have helped promote sustainable development in New Clark City in the Philippines and introduced solar energy to the islands of Palau.

 ADB’s long expertise in setting up PPPs includes roads and railways, water, sanitation, district heating, solid waste management, renewable energy, vaccine development, elderly care, and information technology.

 The private sector will not invest in PPPs, despite ample liquidity, unless there are well-prepared and properly structured projects with fair risk allocation.
 Most ADB developing member countries (DMCs) do not have enough capacity to create such opportunities for the private sector to invest in.